Applications Process & Requirements

 1. Review these general University and Department requirements:

-- The University of Illinois Urbana-Champaign requires applicants to hold at least a 3.0/4.0 or higher GPA in their undergraduate degree to be eligible for graduate studies on this campus.
+- The University of Illinois Urbana-Champaign policy requires applicants to hold at least a 3.0/4.0 or higher GPA in the last two years of their undergraduate study to be eligible for graduate studies on this campus.

-- Applicants who already hold a master’s degree in computer science or computer engineering whose degree requirements are equivalent to a CS @ ILLINOIS master’s degree are not eligible to apply for our MS or Professional Master of Computer Science (MCS) degree.
+- Applicants who already hold a master’s degree in computer science or computer engineering whose degree requirements are equivalent to a Illinois Computer Science master’s degree are not eligible to apply for our MS or Professional Master of Computer Science (MCS) degree.

 - Applicants who do not hold a bachelor’s degree in computer science must have sufficient background in computer programming, data structures and algorithms, computer architecture, and theory of computation.
 We highly recommend applicants complete courses in these areas at a local university near them prior to submitting their application.